تبیین فضامندی در بناهای قدسی ایران، نگرشی به محیط داخلی و بیرونی مساجد معاصر، مورد مطالعاتی: مسجدالرضا و مسجد الغدیر تهران

 • Spatiality

-• Sensory perceptions
+• Sensory Perceptions

-• Al-Ghadir Mosque
+• Al-Ghadir Mosque in Tehran

-• Reza Mosque
+• Al-Reza Mosque in Tehran

 Abdollahi Molaei, Shahrokh.
 2015.
 A survey of Islamic architectural decorations (case study: Goharshad Mosque of Mashhad).
 Iranian-Islamic Architecture and Urban Planning National Conference.
 Rasht, Payam Nour University, Gilan Province. https://doi.org/ NCIIAU01_279 [in Persian]